coherentgraphics/cpdf-binaries/README.md

 It prints a little message to stderr about the non-commercial license.

-The directory `LosslessPDFCompressor' contains another useful program which compresses PDF files.
+The directory `LosslessPDFCompressor` contains another useful program which compresses PDF files.
 See the README.md file in that directory for details.

 Functionality